gagai/api_final_yatube/README.md

 # Yatube API

-This is an API for yet another one social media - Yatube Here you can create your own posts and comment posts of other users
+This is an API for yet another one social media - Yatube.
+Here you can create your own posts and comment posts of other users

 ## Install